efkann/iweather/README.md

 ## Important Decisions

+## Design

+Following the Figma file, I tried to make the app as close to the design as possible.
+I extended my `tailwind.config.js` to use the matching typography and colors.
+I also used the same icons from the design.

+I think, it was a good challenge to keep the design simple and elegant while adding new features.

 ### API Key

 I used OpenWeatherMap API for fetching weather data.
 In an ideal scenario, I would have used a `.env` file to store the API key.
 Then, make requests from the server to hide the API key.
 But, for this project, I decided to hardcode the API key in the code.
 This is not recommended for production apps, but it is fine for this project.